aniroodhx/Testcase-to-JIRA/README.md

 ## Known Limitations

-- Jira token expires every 12 hours (auto-fetch handles this)
+- Lambda must have IAM `bedrock:InvokeModel` permission for Claude 3 Sonnet in `us-west-2`
+- Firefox extension is temporary (reloads on browser restart) — requires loading via `about:debugging` each session
-- Duplicate prevention has a rare race condition if two testers click at the exact same millisecond (server-side lock not implemented)
+- Duplicate prevention has a rare race condition if two testers click at the exact same millisecond
-- Lambda must have IAM permissions for Bedrock in `us-west-2`
+- Some Jira projects require mandatory custom fields not supported by this tool (e.g. SBR) — create those manually